Stettiner-Valley/LetMeHelp/server/README.md

 Use `rebuild.sh`, `start.sh`, and `stop.sh` to control the Dockerized development environment.

+You'd need to run `poetry run python -m server` inside the shell, or adjust `entrypoint.sh` to do it automatically.

 Once the server has been started, it is available at `localhost:8765` and `YOUR_NETWORK_IP:8765` if allowed by your firewall.
 Note that since it uses the web-socket protocol, it cannot be directly opened in the browser.